-The National Gambling HelpLine provides confidential information, advice and support for anyone affected by problem gambling in England, Scotland and Wales.
+We give confidential information, advice and support, free of charge, for anyone affected by gambling harms in England, Scotland and Wales.

 Live chat is only available to users in England, Scotland and Wales.
 If you are outside of these areas, you can access online support via Gambling Therapy.

-If you are deaf or have a hearing impairment, you can also access our services via a service called Next Generation Text Service.
-Find out more at http://ngts.org.uk/
+If you are deaf or have a hearing impairment, you can also use our services with the help the Next Generation Text Service.
+Find out more.

-Calls to the National Gambling HelpLine are free from landlines and mobile phones within the UK and do not appear on itemised bills.
-Calls from BT phone boxes are free, however some other public phone operators may charge you to call.
+Calls to the National Gambling Helpline are free from landlines and mobile phones in the UK and do not show on itemised bills.
+Calls from BT phone boxes are also free.
+Some other public phone operators may charge you to call.

-You will be talking to a GamCare Adviser who is trained to listen and help people affected by problem gambling.
-The Adviser will listen to you carefully and encourage you to talk about your concerns.
-Sometimes just telling someone can be a relief, and it is an important first step towards dealing with the problem.
-The Adviser can also connect you with GamCare treatment services across Great Britain, either face-to-face, online or over the phone.
+You will be talking to a GamCare Adviser who is trained to listen and help people affected by gambling problems.
+They will listen to you carefully and encourage you to talk about what is worrying you.
+Not only is telling someone often a relief it is also an important first step in dealing with the problem.
+The Adviser can also connect you with GamCare treatment services across the UK, either face-to-face, online or over the phone.

-If you have a friend or family member affected by a gambling problem, the Adviser can suggest ways you can support them and encourage them to seek help.
+If you are looking for help for a friend or family member affected by a gambling problem, the Adviser can also help.
+They will suggest ways you can support and encourage them to seek help.
 We can also help you deal with the effects of their gambling on your own life.

 We offer 24 hour support.
-If all our Advisers are busy, or you call between Midnight and 8am, you can leave a message including your name and a number you are happy for us to call you on.
+If all our Advisers are busy, you can leave a message including your name and a number you are happy for us to call you on.
 We will then call you back when an Adviser is available, or at the time you have specified if possible.

 - you ask us to;